cashubtc/awesome-cashu/README.md

 - [Gonuts](https://github.com/elnosh/gonuts) is a mint written in Golang.
 - [nutmix](https://github.com/lescuer97/nutmix) is another mint written in Golang.
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.
+- [Cashubrew](https://github.com/AbdelStark/gakimint) – is a Cashu mint in Elixir.

 ## Wallets